Recordings/Discussions

 Founded: 1991 - England

 Regular performances in some of the world’s most prestigious venues have confirmed Florilegium’s status as one of Britain’s most outstanding period instrument ensembles.
 Concert engagements have taken Florilegium throughout Europe, to North and South America, China, Hong Kong, Singapore and Australia.
-The group receives numerous invitations to perform at major international festivals each season and concert venues have included the Sydney Opera House, Teatro Colon in Buenos Aires, Wigmore Hall in London, Concertgebouw in Amsterdam, Konzerthaus in Vienna, Beethoven Haus in Bonn, Handelhaus in Halle, the recently-restored Frauenkirche in Dresden, Théâtre Grevin in Paris and the Frick Collection in New York.
+The group receives numerous invitations to perform at major international festivals each season and concert venues have included the Sydney Opera House, Esplanade in Singapore, Teatro Colon in Buenos Aires, Wigmore Hall in London, Concertgebouw in Amsterdam, Konzerthaus in Vienna and Berlin, Beethoven-Haus in Bonn, Handel-Haus in Halle, the recently-restored Frauenkirche in Dresden, Théâtre Grevin in Paris and the Frick Collection in New York.

-Florilegium’s performances range from intimate chamber works to large-scale orchestral repertoire.
-The Florilegium Choir under the new musical directorship of David Hill perform baroque choral and orchestral repertoire including mainstream passions and oratorios.
-Florilegium regularly works with some of the world’s finest musicians including Dame Emma Kirkby, Derek Lee Ragin, and Andrew Manze.
-Since its first collaboration at Easter 2002, Florilegium have been regular guests of The Bach Choir and David Hill at the Royal Festival Hall and the Royal Albert Hall.
+Florilegium's performances range from intimate chamber works to large-scale orchestral repertoire.
+The Florilegium Choir under the musical directorship of David Hill perform Baroque choral repertoire including mainstream passions and oratorios.
+Since their first collaboration at Easter 2001, Florilegium have been regular guests of The Bach Choir and David Hill at the Royal Festival Hall.

 Following a recent performance at London’s Wigmore Hall the Times newspaper wrote: "Florilegium climbed the heights of dancing bliss and left the Wigmore sighing with pleasure.
 They have become an indispensable feature on the early music landscape."